/Aristotl

 GuideTracking

-Vendors quote 95% completion in their case studies and franchise L&D directors quietly suspect those numbers are cherry-picked.
+Vendors quote impressive completion in their case studies and franchise L&D directors quietly suspect those numbers are cherry-picked.
 They are usually right.
-Real multi-location franchise completion rates depend on what is being tracked — compliance training behaves differently from product launches behaves differently from optional skill modules.
-Setting one benchmark for everything is how you end up frustrated.
-Setting separate benchmarks per training type is how you end up actually managing the system.
+Real multi-location franchise completion rates depend on what is being tracked - compliance training behaves differently from product launches behaves differently from optional skill modules.
+Setting one expectation for everything is how you end up frustrated.
+Setting separate expectations per training type is how you end up actually managing the system.

-Vendors quote 95% completion in their case studies and franchise L&D directors quietly suspect those numbers are cherry-picked.
+Vendors quote impressive completion in their case studies and franchise L&D directors quietly suspect those numbers are cherry-picked.
 They are usually right.
-Real multi-location franchise completion rates depend on what is being tracked — compliance training behaves differently from product launches behaves differently from optional skill modules.
-Setting one benchmark for everything is how you end up frustrated.
-Setting separate benchmarks per training type is how you end up actually managing the system. ## Compliance training: 95% within deadline Compliance training has the highest completion expectation because it has the strongest enforcement.
-Food safety, alcohol service, harassment prevention — these are regulated, deadline-bound, and tied to the right to work the floor.
-The benchmark is 95% completion within the deadline window across the network.
-The last 5% is structural: someone on extended leave, a tablet that is broken, a payroll-system mismatch where a frontliner shows up in HRIS but does not have a training record yet.
-Chasing the last 5% to 100% is rarely worth the cost; chasing the location-level 5% (sites stuck at 70%) absolutely is.
-If you are below 90% on compliance, the problem is process, not platform.
+Real multi-location franchise completion rates depend on what is being tracked - compliance training behaves differently from product launches behaves differently from optional skill modules.
+Setting one expectation for everything is how you end up frustrated.
+Setting separate expectations per training type is how you end up actually managing the system. ## Compliance training: high within deadline Compliance training has the highest completion expectation because it has the strongest enforcement.
+Food safety, alcohol service, harassment prevention - these are regulated, deadline-bound, and tied to the right to work the floor.
+The expectation is high completion within the deadline window across the network.
+The last the final holdouts is structural: someone on extended leave, a tablet that is broken, a payroll-system mismatch where a frontliner shows up in HRIS but does not have a training record yet.
+Chasing the last the final holdouts to full is rarely worth the cost; chasing the location-level the final holdouts (sites stuck at target) absolutely is.
+If you are below high on compliance, the problem is process, not platform.
 Frontliners are working without their training, which is regulatory exposure.
-Investigate at the location level. ## Onboarding: 90% within ramp window Onboarding completion is harder because the deadline is structural — it tracks the new hire's first weeks.
-Benchmark: 90% of new hires complete onboarding within the assigned ramp window (typically 7 to 30 days depending on role).
+Investigate at the location level. ## Onboarding: high within ramp window Onboarding completion is harder because the deadline is structural - it tracks the new hire's first weeks. expectation: high of new hires complete onboarding within the assigned ramp window (typically 7 to 30 days depending on role).
 The variation is mostly turnover-driven.
-Locations with 80% three-month retention naturally show better onboarding completion than locations with 50% retention.
+Locations with strong three-month retention naturally show better onboarding completion than locations with midpoint retention.
 If a frontliner quits in week two, their onboarding is structurally incomplete; that is a retention problem reported as a training number.
-Read carefully. ## Product launches and SOP rollouts: 80% within 14 days Network-wide pushes — a new menu item, a new return policy, a new POS workflow — get a different benchmark because the deadline is shorter and the workforce is wider.
-Benchmark: 80% completion within 14 days of launch, with the remaining 20% drifting in over the following month.
+Read carefully. ## Product launches and SOP rollouts: strong within 14 days Network-wide pushes - a new menu item, a new return policy, a new POS workflow - get a different expectation because the deadline is shorter and the workforce is wider. expectation: strong completion within 14 days of launch, with the remaining low drifting in over the following month.
 The failure mode here is the long tail.
-If your 14-day completion is 50%, the rollout was launched without manager engagement; managers have to push it locally.
-If your 14-day completion is 75%, you are close — the gap is usually two or three slow districts where the district manager has not pushed. ## Optional skill modules: 30% lifetime Optional training (advanced product knowledge, manager-track skill modules, language refreshers) is fundamentally different.
-Without a deadline, completion drifts toward 30% lifetime — the share of frontliners who self-select into improvement.
+If your 14-day completion is midpoint, the rollout was launched without manager engagement; managers have to push it locally.
+If your 14-day completion is strong, you are close - the gap is usually two or three slow districts where the district manager has not pushed. ## Optional skill modules: some lifetime Optional training (advanced product knowledge, manager-track skill modules, language refreshers) is fundamentally different.
+Without a deadline, completion drifts toward some lifetime - the share of frontliners who self-select into improvement.
 This is not a failure number; it is a self-selection number.
-The 30% who complete optional training are the population you should be promoting, mentoring, or putting on a manager track.
-The other 70% are not failing; they are signaling they are not in the development bucket.
-If you want higher completion on a specific optional module, make it not optional. ## Refresher coverage: 95% in valid window For recurring compliance training (annual food safety, biennial harassment prevention), the relevant metric is not completion-this-week but coverage-in-window.
-What share of the workforce is currently within their valid window for this training?
-Benchmark: 95% in valid window, network-wide.
-Below 90% is a yellow flag; below 85% is a red flag.
-The math is unforgiving — every quarter, a chunk of the workforce ages out of validity, and you have to keep reissuing. ## Why benchmarks vary by network No two franchises have the same baseline.
+The some who complete optional training are the population you should be promoting, mentoring, or putting on a manager track.
+The other target are not failing; they are signaling they are not in the development bucket.
+If you want higher completion on a specific optional module, make it not optional. ## Refresher coverage: high in valid window For recurring compliance training (annual food safety, biennial harassment prevention), the relevant metric is not completion-this-week but coverage-in-window.
+What share of the workforce is currently within their valid window for this training? expectation: high in valid window, network-wide.
+Below high is a yellow flag; below strong is a red flag.
+The math is unforgiving - every quarter, a chunk of the workforce ages out of validity, and you have to keep reissuing. ## Why expectations vary by network No two franchises have the same baseline.
 Three factors set the floor: 1. **Workforce stability.** High-turnover networks (some QSR, some fast-fashion) structurally cap onboarding completion in the 80s.
 2. **Manager engagement.** Networks where store managers actively push training run 10–15 points higher than networks where they passively allow it.
 3. **Platform usability.** If the platform requires a desktop to complete training, mobile-only frontliners cannot finish.
 Completion caps at the desktop-access percentage.
-When you compare your network's numbers to a vendor case study's, ask which of these three factors are different. ## Tools and intervention Knowing the benchmark is half the work.
+When you compare your network's numbers to a vendor case study's, ask which of these three factors are different. ## Tools and intervention Knowing the expectation is half the work.
 Acting on the gap is the other half.
-Aristotl's HQ dashboard surfaces completion against configurable benchmarks per training type — compliance threshold separate from optional threshold, with the right alerts firing for each.
-The L&D team configures the benchmark once, the dashboard tracks against it, and the alert system surfaces the gap to the right person before it becomes a quarterly surprise.
+Aristotl's HQ dashboard surfaces completion against configurable expectations per training type - compliance threshold separate from optional threshold, with the right alerts firing for each.
+The L&D team configures the expectation once, the dashboard tracks against it, and the alert system surfaces the gap to the right person before it becomes a quarterly surprise.

 Ready to put this into practice?